 About this GRANT Program — Priorities for this competitive grant program stem directly from Pasadena Community Foundation’s larger commitment to equity and student success.
 PCF has a long history of supporting evidence-based interventions and data-driven approaches that support continuous learning amongst foster youth, students of color, and first-generation and low-income students.
-With the new Education Grant Program, PCF is focusing its efforts on increasing school readiness and student achievement from early education through grade 12 and building on partnerships between schools and school support organizations.
+The Education Grant Program is focused on increasing school readiness and student achievement from early education through grade 12, as well as building on partnerships between schools and school support organizations.

 Target NEEDS & PRIORITY AREAS